dklounge/dklounge.github.io/_posts/2014-04-21-measuring-vs-hustling.md

 That\'s right.
 You guessed it. __Zero__.
 Or at least close to it.

-I got pretty frustrated, and even as I coached my team to empower and enable them to be more effective, I got to hustlin.'
+I got pretty frustrated, and even as I coached my peers to enable them to be more effective, I stopped talkin' and got to hustlin.'

 To hustle effectively, it really helps to [have a system](http://dklounge.github.io).
 I\'ll share more about that system in another post - so you can use it to be more effective in your efforts.
 In the meantime, let me just say it involved having daily goals and building in some accountability.
 It also involved a lot of creativity, to step outside of the routine of our speaker events, and generating new events like a [product teardown workshop](http://goo.gl/KvYIvQ).